Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 The local demo in this repository includes a canvas debug panel to facilitate observing the current recording pipeline:

-mode: The canvas recording mode currently used by the demoauto policy: Theinterval / cooldown / unchanged backoff / failure backoff / max per runpassed during demo initializationauto draw: The demo's own continuous redraw switch, only used to create visual changeslast trigger: The source of the most recent manualsnapshotCanvas()triggerlast snapshot: The result of the most recent manualsnapshotCanvas()last reason: The reason for the most recent failureauto result: Strategy result display derived from the current configurationlast event: The most recent event status recorded on the demo side
+mode: The canvas recording mode used by the current demoauto policy: Theinterval / cooldown / unchanged backoff / failure backoff / max per runpassed during demo initializationauto draw: The demo's own continuous redraw switch, only used to create visual changeslast trigger: The source of the most recent manualsnapshotCanvas()triggerlast snapshot: The result of the most recent manualsnapshotCanvas()last reason: The reason for the most recent failureauto result: Strategy result display derived based on the current configurationlast event: The most recent event status recorded on the demo side

 The current demo also provides two auxiliary capabilities: